 The short lifespan of asphalt shingles create an environmental cost.
 They are very heavy and recycling facilities are few.
 Most end up in landfills at the end of their lifespan.
 Newer types have life spans that are much longer without a significant increase in cost.
 Considering the cost of replacement alone should make you insist on the longer life choices.
 Lifetimes can vary considerably depending on location and roof styles.

 Concrete is probably the most commonly used building material.
 The raw material for its production is usually available reasonably close.
 It is very heavy and transportation can add considerably to its cost.
-In my area concrete is usually delivered for about $150.00 per cubic metre.
+In my area concrete is usually delivered for about $150.00 per cubic meter.
 Some areas have prices of $250.00 and more.
 The production of cement is highly energy intensive and is responsible for considerable carbon emissions.
 Not a very environmentally friendly material choice, but a big winner in longevity.
 Some structures built with concrete by the Romans are still standing and even sometimes usable after more than 2000 years.
 Carbon cost of concrete manufacture has one estimate of carbon emissions.
 For a technical comparison of concrete and steel environmental cost follow this link.

 Steel is another building material that is energy intensive in production.
 The thermal resistance of steel is very poor.
 It’s longevity, however, is very good.
 It is almost 100% recyclable and a high percentage of steel used today has been recycled.
 It is also quite heavy which adds to carbon footprint through transportation.